RyanRussell00/nutrl-news/README.md

 # neutral-news

-#Nutrl News
-##Newsprint Track
-Our project aims to solve the problem: Do our current media channels effectively and ethically inform our population?
+# PLEASE NOTE: The APIs have been disabled for this project to prevent unsolicited use.
+If you wish to use the APIs please contact Ryan Russell and he can reenable them.

 ## Inspiration